 IF THE ANSWERS ARE THINGS LIKE:

 1. He hated talking on the phone when we were dating.
 He said he didn’t have anything to talk about or he didn’t like talking on the phone.

 2. He is always very quiet.
 He likes to have a lot of time alone.

 3. He has a few friends but he prefers to spend his time on his hobbies, work, the computer… he likes being alone.
 He talks to people at work and church, but feels kind of worn out after a lot of socialization.

-4. He spent a lot of time reading or playing by himself.
+4. He spent a lot of time reading or playing by himself as a child.

-THEN… this is probably his personality and not anything personal against you! 🙂
+THEN… he may simply have an introverted personality.
+His quietness is probably not anything personal against you! 🙂

 HERE ARE SOME THINGS TO KEEP IN MIND, LADIES…